alyconr/bootstrap-portfolio/README.md

 # 📖 [BOOSTRAP PORTFOLIO PROJECT] <a name="about-project"></a>

   **[Bootsrap Portfolio Project]** This is a personal portfolio project version using bootsTrap and SCSS .
-For lenarning porpse I have just implementes the header, headline and one card section.
+For only learning porpose I have just implemented the header, headline and one card section.

 ## 🛠 Built With <a name="built-with"></a>
 <p> This project was built using: